4 Methods to Close That Ice-Cold Ceiling Vent (Home / Office)

 Conclusion

 Is your ceiling vent constantly spewing old cold air?
-Sitting next to a drafty vent all day could be rather uncomfortable.
-So much so that you’re no doubt keen to get the vent blocked immediately.
+Sitting next to a drafty vent all day could be rather uncomfortable, so much so that you’re no doubt keen to get the vent blocked immediately.
 That’s why the steps in this article have pointed out how you can close the vent using a switch, dial, or insulation.

 Have a great day!